epam/hub-kubeflow-components/postgresql/README.md

 # PosgreSQL

-PostgreSQL (Postgres) is an open source object-relational database known for reliability and data integrity.
+PostgreSQL is an open source object-relational database known for reliability and data integrity.
 ACID-compliant, it supports foreign keys, joins, views, triggers and stored procedures.

 ## TL;DR